Quick Start Guide

 Working with Themes

-GUI Image Studio supports both light and dark themes:
+GUI Image Studio supports theme-aware image loading:

-# Set dark theme
+# Load image with dark theme

-# Set light theme
+# Load image with light theme

 Command Line Tools